hdlguy/fpga_experiments/qspi_flash/readme.md

     - neso - same for the Numato Neso
     - custom - same for a custom FPGA module with A7-100T and Spansion flash

+## Conclusion
+The only significant difference between the operation of these flash chips turned out to be the number of dummy bytes between the read command and the start of valid data.
+This code reads the JEDEC ID register and adjusts the number of dummy bytes to make the same code work for Spansion, Micron and ISSI flash.